Open Access Dissertation

 All writing around the same time, Hawthorne's, Dickinson's, and Stowe's texts express attitudes toward religion that would later burgeon within American culture and are still prominent today.

 Yezbick, Denise, "Faith and (un)certainty in the writing of stowe, hawthorne, and dickinson: the intersecting language of theology and feminism" (2012).
 Wayne State University Dissertations.
-Paper 488.
+488.